-UNEG is an interagency professional network that brings together the evaluation functions of the UN system, including UN departments, specialized agencies, funds and programmes, as well as affiliated organizations.
-UNEG's operational strategies are outlined in the UNEG Principles of Working Together (PWT) (2019) and UNEG Strategy 2020-2024.
+The United Nations Evaluation Group (UNEG) is an interagency professional network that brings together the evaluation functions of the UN system, including UN departments, specialized agencies, funds and programmes, as well as affiliated organizations.
+For more information, see UNEG's website.

-Following best practices within the UN system, UNODC further volunteered to undergo an OECD-DAC-UNEG Professional Peer Review in 2016, where UNODC's maturity on terms of evaluation was assessed.
-The OECD-DAC Network on Development Evaluation (EvalNet) and UNEG maintain a Joint Task Force to support professional Peer Reviews (PRs) of the evaluation functions of UN organizations.
-Final Peer Review Report; Links: UNEG Framework for Peer Reviews.
+Following best practices within the UN system, UNODC further volunteered to undergo an OECD-DAC-UNEG Professional Peer Review in 2016, where UNODC's maturity on terms of evaluation was assessed by a panel of of four reviewers from other UN evaluation functions as well as the OECD/DAC network.

-"Evidence Changes Lives: Realizing Evaluation's Potential to Inform the Global Sustainable Development Goals" (Full article);
+For more information in this regard, see also UNEG's Report on Evidence Changes Lives: Realizing Evaluation's Potential to Inform the Global Sustainable Development Goals.

 BILATERAL COOPERATION AGENCIES